AninditaBasu/AninditaBasu/docs/tutorial-create-item.md

 # Create an item

-Every item on Internet Archive corresponds to a thing such as a book, a movie, or a song.
+Every item on the Internet Archive corresponds to a thing such as a book, a movie, or a song.
 Each item can contain one or more file.
 For example, a book called `Euclid's geometry` can be an item that contains files such as `euclid_geometry_part1.txt`, `euclid_geometry_part2.txt`, and `euclid_geometry_part1.pdf`.
 Optionally, an item can belong to a collection.

-This tutorial shows you how to upload an item to Internet Archive.
+This tutorial shows you how to upload an item to the Internet Archive.

 ## Prerequisites